-You want water to reach the roots of your tree, so water needs to slowly soak into the soil to reach the roots 12-18 inches below the surface.
-Because roots extend as a tree grows, young trees and mature trees need different watering techniques.
+Water needs to reach the roots of your tree, which are located 12-28 inches below the surface.
+Because the root zone extends as a tree grows, young trees and mature trees need different watering techniques.

 1. Collect water in a bucket while your shower warms up.

 2. Drill a small hole (1/8") near the bottom of a second bucket and place it near the trunk of your young tree.

 3. Fill second bucket with the shower water you saved.
 The water will slowly drip into the soil and keep your tree healthy.